 7 Creative Art-Based Fundraising Ideas

-Now it’s time for the fun part — determining what kind of art-based fundraiser you’d like to host.
+Now it’s time for the fun part — determining what kind of nonprofit event you’d like to host.
 Review these seven ideas to spark creativity and earn more for your school.
 We’ve also included ideas for transforming your opportunities into socially distanced/virtual school fundraisers if pandemic restrictions in your community make in-person events not feasible.

 In a dance-a-thon, participants gather pledges based on how long they’re able to continue dancing.
 For example, supporters may pledge to contribute $1 for every minute participants spend dancing, or a larger donation such as $500 if a participant completes a major goal, like dancing for six hours or more.